Back to blog

 First, let’s make sure that we’re on the same page by understanding what a forward and reverse proxy is.

-What is a forward proxy?
+What is a forward proxy server?

 In most cases, when people mention a proxy server, they refer to the most common proxy type, i.e., a forward proxy.
 This proxy sits in front of a user and acts as a mediator between users and the web servers they access.
 It means that the user’s request goes through the forward proxy first and then reaches the web page.
 Once the data from the internet is retrieved, it is sent to the proxy server, redirecting it back to the requester.
 From the perspective of the internet server, the request is made by the proxy server itself and not the user.
 A forward proxy can also cache information and use it to process future requests.